whatmakeart/whatmakeart.github.io/content/courses/fabrication-for-artists/2026-fall/01-metal-fabrication-fundamentals/01-04-bicycle-frame-prep-assignment.md

 Do not immediately cut the bicycle into small pieces.
 Larger frame sections can always be cut smaller later.

 1. Identify the Top Tube and Down Tube.
-2. Mark your planned cuts before cutting.
+2. Mark your planned cuts before cutting with a [hacksaw](../../../../metalworking/how-to-use-a-hacksaw.md)
 3. Cut the Top Tube at one of the indicated red cut locations.
 4. Cut the Down Tube at one of the indicated blue cut locations.
 5. Secure the bicycle frame before making each cut.